It’s time to start getting ready for La Merce Barcelona 2019

 Today, La Merce is dubbed the biggest party of the year and is a weeklong affair that sees the whole city participate.
 As well as being a celebration of Catalan culture with gegants (giants), capgrossos (big heads), castellers (human castles) and a correfoc (fire run), La Merce also celebrates Barcelona’s cultural diversity.
 All the streets of Barcelona come alive as people go to watch live performances, eat food, listen to music and enjoy each other's company.

 Over the course of the last 40 years, only 12 women have opened the festival, and only three have designed its official poster.
-So, this year La Merce places women center stage.
+The Festes de la Merce for last year placed women centre stage.
+Let's see what's in store for this year.

-Every year, since 2007, Barcelona's La Merce festival has invited a city from around the world to participate in the city’s celebrations.
-In the last two years, La Merce has paired up with Paris (2016) and Reykjavik (2017), but other cities have included, Dakar, Saint Petersburg, and Montreal.
+Every year, since 2007, the festival Barcelona La Merce has invited a city from around the world to participate in the city’s celebrations.
+In the last two years, La Merce has paired up with Reykjavik (2017), and Lisbon (2018) but other cities have included, Dakar, Saint Petersburg, and Montreal.
 This tradition brings together different cultures, encouraging cultural exchange through food, live music, and performances.

-For La Merce Barcelona 2018, Barcelona pairs up with the Portuguese capital of Lisbon.
-One of the scheduled highlights of Lisbon’s representation at this year’s festival is Fado Music.
-Fado is traditional Portuguese music, think Portuguese blues.
-It emerged from the working class neighborhoods and docks of Lisbon.
+For La Merce Barcelona 2019, Barcelona pairs up with one of the most cultural centers in the Arab world, the Lebanese capital city of Beirut.
+One of the scheduled highlights of Beirut’s representation at this year’s festival is a showcase of local films.

 If you’re visiting Barcelona in September, then you cannot miss La Merce.
 No, that’s meant quite literally.
 It will be happening all around, so throw yourself into it and have a great time.
 For the full program visit La Merce official website